 When disaster strikes, the supermarkets are quickly going to run out of food.
 Then what do you do?
 Trust me, the pizza delivery app on your phone isn’t going to be working!

-There are a lot of ways to address this problem, like by learning edible plants in the wild, learning how to trap and hunt, learning how to grow your own food (I like an aquaponic system), and how to preserve the food you produce such as through home canning.
+There are a lot of ways to address this problem, like by learning about wild edible plants, learning how to trap and hunt, learning how to grow your own food (I like an aquaponic system), and how to preserve the food you produce such as through home canning.

 4. Learn How to Read a Map and Navigate